-Emergency Dentistry – Denton, TX
+Emergency Dentist – Denton, TX

 Urgent Dental Care for Denton Families

-Having an emergency dentist you trust is a lot like having a plumber: you don’t often need them, but when you do, you likely need them right away.
-Situations involving broken and knocked out teeth or severe dental pain are more common than you might think here in Denton, and should you find yourself dealing with any of these problems, you can breathe a little easier knowing the immediate care you need is available locally at Prime Dentistry.
+Having an emergency dentist in Denton you trust is a lot like having a plumber: you don’t often need them, but when you do, you likely need them right away.
+Situations involving broken and knocked out teeth or severe dental pain are more common than you might think, and should you find yourself dealing with any of these problems, you can breathe a little easier knowing the immediate care you need is available locally at Prime Dentistry.
 We always make emergency patients our top-priority, and we’re often able to provide same-day care to ensure we get patients out of pain and back to their lives as quickly as possible.
 If you or a loved one are in need of emergency dental care, give us a call right away.

 Why Choose Prime Dentistry for Emergency Dentistry?